MatoPlus/QRTailor/README.md

 ##  QRTailor
 ![Logo](img/QRTailor.png)

-QR Code scanner app to extract additional information from a specific product regarding its feature (e.g. stock number, availability)
+QR Code scanner app used by employees to extract additional information from a specific product regarding its features (e.g. stock number, available colours)

 ### What It Is